Erect-crested Penguin vs Western Rockhopper Penguin

 Do Erect-crested Penguins and Western Rockhopper Penguins live in the same area?

-Erect-crested Penguins are found in Bounty Islands, Antipodes Islands (New Zealand).
-Western Rockhopper Penguins are found in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+No, their ranges do not overlap.
+Erect-crested Penguins are found in Bounty Islands, Antipodes Islands (New Zealand), while Western Rockhopper Penguins live in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+This geographic separation means they face different environmental pressures and predator communities.